daniandtheweb/sd.cpp-webui/README.md

 ## Features

-- Minimal python dependencies (gradio, no pytorch required, only raw CUDA, ROCm is required for GPU inference)
+- Minimal python dependencies (gradio and piexif, no pytorch required, only raw CUDA, ROCm is required for GPU inference)
 - txt2img and img2img modes
 - ControlNet
 - Gallery